DIMEX

 (By Appointment – see below)

-• If you have not renewed your DIMEX (residency) card for more than three months past the expiry date shown on your current card, you must submit a justification note authenticated by a lawyer, giving clear, credible reasons why you did not renew it on time.
-Once past the three months, you can only renew at DGME offices.
+• Suppose you have not renewed your DIMEX (residency) card for more than three months past the expiry date shown on your current card.
+In that case, you must submit a justification affidavit authenticated by a lawyer, giving clear, credible reasons why you did not renew it on time.

 • Payments on the day of the appointment are made in cash or BCR credit/debit cards only.